Learning Granularity-Aware Affordances from Human-Object Interaction for Tool-Based Functional Dexterous Grasping: Experiments

 \section{Experiments}

-We validate our approach on three levels.
-First, we perform both qualitative and quantitative evaluations of the affordance localization algorithm based on functional fingers on the dataset.
-Second, we validate the coarse gesture prediction based on affordances on the dataset.
-Finally, we conduct real-world dexterous grasping experiments with fixed rotational directions to verify the affordance localization, coarse grasp gesture prediction, and overall functional grasp success rate of our algorithm in practical scenarios.
-Our demonstration video on the tasks is available at~\url{https://youtu.be/625R26jtwpA}.
+We evaluate our approach on three levels: (1) qualitative and quantitative assessment of affordance localization based on functional fingers; (2) validation of affordance-based coarse gesture prediction; and (3) real-world dexterous grasping experiments with fixed rotation to verify localization, gesture prediction, and overall grasp success.